-Resolution number Resolution Vote (Optional see Note 2) (Please mention no. of shares For Against Abstain Α. ORDINARY BUSINESSES 1 To receive, consider and adopt Audited Standalone Financial Statements of the Company for the Financial Year ended March 31, 2019 2 To receive, consider and adopt Audited Consolidated Financial Statements of the Company for the Financial Year ended March 31, 2019 3 To receive, consider and adopt the Auditor's Report and the Report of the Board of Directors for the Financial Year ended March 31, 2019 4 To appoint a director in place of Mr. Manish Mahendra Sabharwal (DIN: 00969601) who retires by rotation and being eligible, offers himself for re-appointment В. SPECIAL BUSINESSES 5 To appoint Mr. Zarir Batliwala (DIN: 01028343) as an Independent Director of the Company 6 To adopt TeamLease Services Limited - Employee Stock Appreciation Rights (ESAR) Plan 2019 and to create fresh ESAR pool of 1.5% of paid-up share capital of the Company 7 To approve grant ESARs to the Employees/Directors of the Subsidiary Company(ies)/ of the Company under - ESAR Plan 2019 8 To alter Articles of Association of the Company with respect to removal of common seal clause
+Resolution (Optional see number (Pleas e mention no. of shares) For Against Abstain A. ORDINARY BUSINESSES 1 To receive, consider and adopt Audited Standalone Financial Statements of the Company for the Financial Year ended March 31, 2019 2 To receive, consider and adopt Audited Consolidated Financial Statements of the Company for the Financial Year ended March 31, 2019 3 To receive, consider and adopt the Auditor's Report and the Report of the Board of Directors for the Financial Year ended March 31, 2019 4 To appoint a director in place of Mr. Manish Mahendra Sabharwal (DIN: 00969601) who retires by rotation and being eligible, offers himself for re-appointment B. SPECIAL BUSINESSES 5 To appoint Mr. Zarir Batliwala (DIN: 01028343) as an Independent Director of the Company 6 To adopt TeamLease Services Limited - Employee Stock Appreciation Rights (ESAR) Plan 2019 and to create fresh ESAR pool of 1.5% of paid-up share capital of the Company 7 To approve grant ESARs to the Employees/Directors of the Subsidiary Company(ies)/ of the Company under - ESAR Plan 2019 8 To alter Articles of Association of the Company with respect to removal of common seal clause

-Affix revenue stamp of not less than Re 1
+Signed this day of 2019, Affix revenue stamp of not less than Re 1 Signature of the shareholder Signature of the proxy holder(s)